hazemembaby/Scripts/Public Folders/ValidateEXOMePf/ValidateEXOMePf.md

 ![Picture of script intro](Img/Picture1.jpg)

-If the issue happens only with a specific user on that case an affected user smtp address is required to be provided
+If the issue happens only with an internal specific user on that case an affected user smtp address is required to be provided "e.g. user@contoso.com" else it happened with an external user "e.g user@gmail.com" please skip using the AffectedUser parameter to allow the script validate Anonymous user permissions over the affected folder

 ![Picture of user specific issue type](Img/Picture3.jpg)